ffund/tcp-ip-essentials/lab2/2-arp.md

 You can also use `scp` to transfer the packet capture to your laptop, and open it in Wireshark.

+> **Note**: The message "Destination Host Unreachable" in the `ping` output reflects that an ICMP Destination Unreachable: Host Unreachable message was received!
+This message is sent by the host *to itself* when it cannot resolve an IP address (e.g. due to ARP timeout).
+Since it is sent from the host to itself, it is sent over the loopback interface, and you won't see it in your packet capture.
+However, if you repeat this experiment while running `sudo tcpdump -nve -i lo icmp` on "romeo", you'll observe this ICMP Destination Unreachable: Host Unreachable message on the loopback interface.

 **Lab report**: Show the summary `tcpdump` output, and use it to answer the following questions: In the previous exercise, after sending an ARP request and receiving a reply, "romeo" sends an ICMP echo request.
 In this exercise, is an ICMP echo request ever sent?
 Why or why not?

 **Lab report**: Show the summary `tcpdump` output, and use it to answer the following questions: From the `tcpdump` output, describe how the ARP timeout and retransmission were performed.
 How many attempts were made to resolve a non-existing IP address?
 How much time separates each attempt?